singhmi4/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 8 January 22, 2018

+**Today's Progress**: Learned about the API NPM package request, created a Movie Database search engine, created an app called Yelp Camp using bootstrap, and node

+**Thoughts:**

+*Web Development:*

+It was great seeing Bootstrap return since I needed a refresher in the classes and html for creating sleek web pages.
+The use of APIs for the Movie Database app was also interesting because it showed how I can use data from another website to build my own website.

+**Link to Work:** Nothing yet

 ### Day 7 January 17, 2018

 **Today's Progress**: Learned about post requests, res.redirect, accessing data from form input using body parser, styling, header/footer templates, and API.